jigs1996/v7-docs/content/guides/http/validation.md

   async handle(data: unknown[]) {
     for (const item of data) {
       try {
-        /**
-         * Validate each item using the validator directly.
-         * The validate() method returns the validated payload if successful,
-         * or throws an exception if validation fails.
-         */
         const validPost = await createPostValidator.validate(item)

         // Process valid post data